peterguzw0927/Enformer.github.io/README.md

 # Enformer
-simple Enformer website deployment using onnx and tfjs
+simple Enformer website deployment using onnx and tfjs, please make sure the input sequence have 196608 length

 If you have costumized enformer you can convert onnx file to tf model and then to tfjs model using: